 \subsection{Problem Formulation}

-In this section, the collaborative task search problem is formulated into a multi-agent reinforcement learning problem.
-The agent $n$ is referred as the visual drone in this paper.
-Our goal is to learn a decentralized optimal stochastic policy ${\pi^{n*}_{\pparams}} \in {\boldsymbol{\p}}^{*}_{\pparams}$ for a drone swarm (a collaborative team) with $N$ agents to quickly find and navigate towards a hidden target denoted by $g$ and avoid collisions (can be formulated by rewards $\rset$) using only raw images, own dynamic states and egocentric measurements as observations $\mathcal{O}^n$.
-There is no prior knowledge of the target $g$, and the only connection between each drone is the range sensor, from which the drone can obtain the relative positions of other agents in its view.
-During the inference process, each drone agent continues to take actions based on the policy distribution until the target is reached.
+In this section, the CTS problem is formulated into a MARL problem.
+The agent $n$ in this paper refers to the visual drone.
+Our goal is to learn { a {scalable} decentralized optimal shared policy $\pi^{*}_{\theta}: {\boldsymbol{\p}}^{*}_{\pparams} = \prod_{n=1}^N {\pi^{n,*}_{\theta}}$} for a drone swarm (a fully cooperative team) with $N$ agents to quickly find and navigate toward a hidden target denoted by $g$ and avoid collisions (can be formulated by rewards $\rset$){.
+Only raw color images, ego states}, and egocentric measurements are available in the {observation space} $\mathcal{O}^n$.
+There is no prior knowledge of the target $g$, and the only connection between each drone is the range sensor, from which the drone can obtain the relative positions of other agents.
+During the inference process, each agent continues to take actions based on the decentralized optimal policy until the termination condition is triggered.